VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ### Ordering and Registration bounded context user stories

-When a Registrant creates an order, it may not be possible to fulfill
+When a Registrant creates an order, it may not be possible to fulfill the order completely.
+For example, a Registrant may request a Registrant may request five seats for the full conference, five seats for the welcome reception, and three seats for the pre-conference workshop.
-the order completely.
-For example, a Registrant may request a Registrant may request five seats for the full conference, five seats for the drinks reception, and three seats for the pre-conference workshop.
-There may only be three seats available and one seat for the drinks reception, but more than three seats available for the pre-conference workshop.
+There may only be three seats available and one seat for the welcome reception, but more than three seats available for the pre-conference workshop.
 The system displays this information to the Registrant and gives the Registrant the opportunity to adjust the number of each type of seat in the order before continuing to the payment process.

 After a Registrant has selected the quantity of each seat type, the system calculates the total to pay for the order, and the Registrant can